SimplySayHi/javascript-helpers/README.md

 # JavaScript Helpers

-Visit the [Plugin Documentation Page](https://www.valeriodipunzio.com/plugins/javascript-helpers/) for more info.
+Visit the [Plugin Documentation Page](https://valeriodipunzio.com/plugins/javascript-helpers/) for more info.

 ## Changelog

-See the [Changelog Page](https://www.valeriodipunzio.com/plugins/javascript-helpers/#changelog) for details.
+See the [Changelog Page](https://valeriodipunzio.com/plugins/javascript-helpers/#changelog) for details.

 ## Releases

-See the [Releases Page](https://github.com/SimplySayHi/javascript-helpers/releases) to download provious versions.
+See the [Releases Page](https://github.com/SimplySayHi/javascript-helpers/releases) to see previous versions.